David-OConnor/pyflow/README.md

 ## Installation
-There are 2 main ways to install:
+There are 2 ways to install:
 - Download a binary from the [releases](https://github.com/David-OConnor/pypackage/releases) page.
 On Debian or Ubuntu, download and run
 [This deb](https://github.com/David-OConnor/pypackage/releases/download/0.0.1/pypackage_0.0.1_amd64.deb).